Kong/cloud-migration-journey/docs/explore/phase1.md

 2. Navigate into the `Migration Journey` Collection &#8594; Open `Phase 1 - OnPrem` subfolder

-3. For each request hit `Send`, you will be prompted to copy in the Runtime Instance IP (your gateway IP from the ansible inventory).
+3. For each request hit `Send`, you will be prompted to copy in the Runtime Instance IP (you can get this from the demo_facts.json file).

 **Disputes Validation**